kibagateaux/djinnii-serverless/README.md

 * Core Components of a Health Human - Purpose, Nutrition, Emotion, Social, Financial, Physical Activity, Mental Activity, Sleep ...more?
 (Human Performance Institute)

 # File Structure

+- **chatbot** - Chatbot built during Hacking Arts, designed to be used with [Botsify](botsify.com) but maybe this should change?
+Botsify is quite handy and it intgrates with different messenging services including Facebook and Kik.

-**cljs-serverless** - AWS Lambda functions written in ClojureScript using [cljs-lambda](https://github.com/nervous-systems/cljs-lambda/tree/master/cljs-lambda) and [Serverless framework](https://serverless.com/)
+- **cljs-serverless** - AWS Lambda functions written in ClojureScript using [cljs-lambda](https://github.com/nervous-systems/cljs-lambda/tree/master/cljs-lambda) and [Serverless framework](https://serverless.com/)

-**integrations** - AWS Lambda functions written in JavaScript.
+- **integrations** - AWS Lambda functions written in JavaScript.
 A quick port from front-end code toget app live to handle app integration logic such as OAuth, data normalizing, and database updates.

-**firebase** - I could only figure out how to do serverless OAuth through firebase functions.
+- **firebase** - I could only figure out how to do serverless OAuth through firebase functions.
 Only using one function for MovesAPI redirect.
 FIXME!!!
 Do not build more functions, this is a trap.
-**chatbot**

 # Documentation